AndreasPizsa/flatten-hash/README.md

 # flatten-hash

-> Recuresively flatten objects into a hash in dot notation
+> Recursively flatten nested objects into a hash in dot notation

 ## Install
 #### Install with [npm](npmjs.org):